kristoftunner/medicimage/README.md

 - moving annotations buggy  - done
 - opening up patients ID - seems to be working now
 - moving the textbox -> crashes - done

+# WxWidgets migration
+## Features to test
+- printing an image on the screen - working properly
+- annotating on the image - annotation system is quite good
+- OpenGL interop - hmm
+- mouse interaction - working properly